Workshop

 Start date, last updated date, contact information

 We date our work so others know how old it is and when it was last updated.
 The very best READMEs are updated every time the project is updated so there is a “change log” at the top of the file.
 This is a list of changes made to the project with the date they were made.
 This especially useful in collaborative projects when you are not using a version control system.
-Sometimes, the change log is in a separate file called CHANGELOG.md
+Sometimes, the change log is in a separate file called CHANGELOG.md. or similar.

 Description of Project organisation